screenshotbot/screenshotbot-oss/src/auto-restart/README.md

 to be able to enter the debugger, but if no action was chosen with a set amount of time, then automatically pick a restart.

+The lambda-list parsing is also very primitive.
+If you have some complex lambda-list keywords, we may or may not get it right.
+Do look at the macroexpansion to make sure it's doing the right thing.
+We should handle `&optional`, `&key` and `&rest` at a minimum.

 ## Authors